bacionejs/stuff/thinky.md

 > ⚠️ **Warning:** These are dev notes, not usage instructions.

-## 🧩 Overview of the generation process

-The data is a static JSON snapshot generated offline and updated periodically, enabling a dynamic interface without relying on a live backend.
+Generates a JSON snapshot, updated periodically, enabling a dynamic interface without relying on a live backend.

-The result of this process is a compact json file, which is then used to drive the UI.

 ### Extracts: